russelljjarvis/ScienceAccess/Documentation/BioRxiv.md

 In the age of growing science communication, this tendency for scientists to use more complex language can carry over when writing in more mainstream media, such as blogs and social media [@Yong 2010].
 This can make public-facing material difficult to comprehend, undermining efforts to communicate scientific topics to the general public [@Shulman:2020].
 Information outflow from scientists that is not accessible can contribute to a general misunderstanding of scientific concepts and a disconnect from scientists [@Schulman:2020].
 To date over half (57%) of the world's population do not think they know much – if anything – about science.
 We speculated that this may be due to challenges when attempting to read and understand complex scientific topics.
 To address the increasing difficulty in reading science, we created a data-driven tool to provide authors with insights into the readability of their published open access work with respect to a known collection of science documents called the ART corpus [@Soldatova:2007].
 An additional collection derived from the work “the Readability of Science is Declining over time”. has been shown to have complexity that is comparable to that of other scientific journals [@Plavén-Sigray:2017].

 The tool we describe consists of a text analysis service and an author search service.
 These services were created by using or extending many existing Free and Open Source (FOS) tools, including streamlit, requests, WordCloud, TextStat, and The Natural Language Tool Kit (NLTK).
 The tool has the capability to retrieve journal hosting links and journal article content (both html and PDF) from APIs, and journal hosting websites.
-Several Python libraries helped with querying and gaining access to open science scholarly research documents, the library python-requests were used to obtain content from three different APIs, including dissemin[reference], semantic-scholar[reference], and unpaywall[reference].
+Several Python libraries helped with querying and gaining access to open science scholarly research documents, the library python-requests were used to obtain content from three different APIs, including [dissemin](https://gitlab.com/dissemin/dissemin), [semantic-scholar](https://www.semanticscholar.org/), and [unpaywall](https://unpaywall.org/faq).

 This large hierarchy of software dependencies might act as an impediment to reproducibility.
 To address this issue we did two things.
 First, we deployed a [live version of the application](https://agile-reaches-20338.herokuapp.com/).
 Second, we created a Docker file and associated Docker container that acts as a self-documenting software environment clone.
 All code used for this tool can be found on GitHub, which can be run by downloading the github repository and then either building a docker container or running it using the terminal.